gsi-ee/dabc/plugins/root/docu/JSROOT.md

 Let say, major classes like TH1 or TGraph or TCanvas will be supported, but one will never see full support of TTree or RooWorkspace in JavaScript.

-If somebody still want to test such functionality, try monitoring parameter like:
+If somebody still want to test such functionality, try monitoring parameter like (be aware that example file is not changing):

 http://web-docs.gsi.de/~linev/js/3.0/files/fileitem.htm?file=hsimple.root+&item=hpx;1&monitoring=2000